-We ensure that, where appropriate, all suppliers' contracts include an anti-slavery and human trafficking clause.
+We continue to ensure that, where appropriate, all suppliers' contracts include an anti-slavery and human trafficking clause.
 Typically, such a clause gives us the right to terminate agreements with suppliers where there are reasonable grounds to suspect involvement in conduct that contravenes anti-slavery legalisation.
+To date, we have not been required to invoke such a clause.

-When instructing solicitors we endeavour to use our template engagement letter which requires solicitors to warrant that neither they nor their employees or contractors have been the subject of any investigation in connection with slavery or human trafficking, that they will maintain preventative antislavery policies throughout their engagement, and they will immediately notify us if they become aware of any suspected slavery in their supply chain.
+When instructing solicitors we endeavour to use our template engagement letter which requires solicitors to warrant that neither they nor their employees or contractors have been the subject of any investigation in connection with slavery or human trafficking, that they will maintain preventative anti-slavery policies throughout their engagement, and they will immediately notify us if they become aware of any suspected slavery in their supply chain.

 We also agree KPIs with our key suppliers which are monitored regularly.
-We will continue to review, develop and evaluate these KPIs in relation to compliance with modern slavery with our key suppliers.
+In 2024, we will continue to review, develop and evaluate these KPIs in relation to compliance with modern slavery with our key suppliers.